kenpodragon/ThoughtCoin/README.md

 # ThoughtCoin
-OpenSource repository for development of the ThoughtCoin distributed AI platform.
+OpenSource repository for development of the ThoughtChain distributed AI platform.

 The AI Future is Distributed, the AI Future is ThoughtChain